Microsoft Cloud for Sustainability API calculation methodology

 Scope 2

-GHG emissions include emissions from direct power consumption used to power our global data centers that are leased and owned by Microsoft.
-We invest in renewable energy power purchase agreements (PPAs) globally, and plan on being powered by 100% renewable energy and eliminating fossil fuels from backup power by 2025.
+GHG emissions include emissions from direct power consumption used to power global data centers that Microsoft leases and owns.
+We invest in renewable energy power purchase agreements (PPAs) globally.
+We plan to be powered by 100% renewable energy and eliminate fossil fuels from backup power by 2025.

 Scope 3